Osteoarthritis: What You Need to Know

-- Heredity plays a role in osteoarthritis as individuals born with other diseases are more likely to develop osteoarthritis.
-Examples include conditions associated with increased joint laxity (being "double-jointed"), some dysplasias (abnormal growths of bone and cartilage) and Paget’s disease (a type of inflammation in bone that occurs in older people).
+- Heredity plays a role in osteoarthritis, as individuals born with other diseases are more likely to develop osteoarthritis.
+Examples include conditions associated with increased joint laxity (being "double-jointed"), some dysplasias (abnormal growths of bone and cartilage), and Paget's disease (a type of inflammation in bone that occurs in older people).

 - Obesity is a risk factor for osteoarthritis of the lower extremity and spine.
-Being overweight also may accelerate the rate of development of osteoarthritis.
+Being overweight also may speed the rate of development of osteoarthritis.
 Maintaining ideal body weight or losing extra weight is important for those at risk.

 - Injuries (such as those occurring in many athletes) contribute to the development of osteoarthritis.
 An injury that results in abnormal stress on a joint is another important risk factor for osteoarthritis.
-Overuse injuries are more controversial as many people who have similar lifestyles do not develop osteoarthritis.
-However repetitive trauma – which may result from overuse – does increase that risk.
+Overuse injuries are more controversial, as many people who have similar lifestyles do not develop osteoarthritis.
+However, repetitive trauma – which may result from overuse – does increase that risk.

 - Other conditions that may lead to the development of osteoarthritis include peripheral neuropathies (diseases of the nervous system) and neuromuscular disorders that put abnormal stress on the joint.